openrport/openrport/docs/no13-vault.md

 ### Unlock
 [Administrator access]
 This operation unlocks the vault.
 Administrator has to provide same password he used for the vault initialization.
 Rport will check the password validity and reject the request if a wrong password is provided.
-If administrator looses the password, all access to the data will be lost, so it should be kept in a secure place.
+If administrator loses the password, all access to the data will be lost, so it should be kept in a secure place.
 If a correct password is provided, the vault will become fully functional.

 ```
 curl -X POST 'http://localhost:3000/api/v1/vault-admin/sesame' \